wholooks/d11dpool/simulations/omnetpp-simulations/pool/README.md

 1. Spend $Sms$ processing the message.
 2. [TODO] Add received message to a DAG of messages.
    1. [DONE] Use a simple map as the first pass.
 Map sender -> set of received messages.
+3. [TODO] Include reference to latest receieved message from all nodes
+   4. latest or highest seqno or highest seqno with no holes
-3. For any message refefenced in received message that the node doesn't have, append a NACK for the message to the $nack_list$.
+4. For any message refefenced in received message that the node doesn't have, append a NACK for the message to the $nack_list$.
    1. [TODO] Find any messages referenced in received message that we have received
-4. [DONE] Forward the received message to all neighbours with probability $p$.
+5. [DONE] Forward the received message to all neighbours with probability $p$.
    1. [DONE] Use hop counts instead.